isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

 ----------

 <center><h2 id="opportunity">Our Opportunity Areas</h2></center>
-<center>Through our use of design thinking and human-centric methodologies, we have identified 4 opportunity areas to explore.
+<center>Using design thinking and human-centric methodologies, we have identified 4 opportunity areas to explore.
 <br><br>
 	<b>Click on each opportunity area to find out more about our innovations!</b></center>
 <details>